 - 1 Or more =50

-The BRT fare will be payable via ZU Mobile App and Zu Card.
-While the app is downloadable free of cost from Google Play Store or the iOS App Store and will require registration, the Zu Card will be available at ticketing booths in the stations at a cost of PKR 150 and will not require registration.
+The BRT fare will be payable via the ZU Mobile App and Zu Card.
+While the app is downloadable free of cost from the Google Play Store or the iOS App Store and will require registration, the Zu Card will be available at ticketing booths in the stations for PKR 150 and will not require registration.
 The balance or Zu Card has no expiry.
-The same Zu Card work both on Zu Buses and Bicycles.
+The same Zu Card works both on Zu Buses and Bicycles.
 However, for Bicycles, passengers are required to activate their card.

 BRT Peshawar TIMINGS: